-Each school team, which includes 6-8 young women in Grade 9 and 1-2 teachers, is assigned a female role model from a science, engineering, trade, or technology occupation.
-The young women meet with their assigned role model, participate in a worksite tour and hands-on activities related to their role model’s career.
+Each school team, which includes students in Grade 9 and 1-2 teachers, is assigned a female role model from a science, engineering, trade, or technology occupation.
+The young women meet with their assigned role model, and participate in a worksite tour and hands-on activities related to their role model’s career.
 During this event, students begin the research that forms the basis of a presentation they will make at both Techsploration Goes to School and the Techsplorer Event later in the spring.

 Phase 2 – Techsploration Goes To School (March – April)

 Each school team shares their experiences and research with students at their school in the form of a unique presentation.
-Their school team role model, along with guest role models, set-up stations with props, tools of their trade, and information about their career.
+Their school team role model, along with guest role models, set up stations with props, tools of their trade, and information about their careers.
 Small groups of students rotate through the stations to ask questions and participate in hands-on activities.